First Afghan evacuees arrive in Germany in one of the largest airlift operations in history - Local News 8

 Elsewhere, a wall of folding military cots are distributed, and dozens of portable toilets are lined up.

-Among the evacuees is Hammed Kamal, age 31.
+Among the evacuees is Haseeb Kamal, age 31.
 Kamal is a US citizen from Richmond, Virginia, who came back to Kabul to work as a translator and get married.

 Kamal’s wedding was one week ago, on August 14.
 When the Taliban entered the city, he took his new wife and family to the airport.
 But there was such chaos they got separated.
 In the end, he could only pull his father and older sister through the gates, he told CNN.